anaconda/pyscript-tutorial/03_pyscript_com/best_practice_dev.md

 ```

 Now let's save this new file as `pyscript_dice.html`.
-The name should be self-explanatory of what we are trying to achieve in this section.
+The name should be self-explanatory of what we are trying to achieve in this chapter.

 > ✅ That is all we needed to do to get ready!
 We are ready to move on to the hands-on part!

 ### 🧑‍💻 Hands on: Playing with random, and web events

-In this Section, we are about to create an interactive app to roll some dice with Python and PyScript.
+We are about to create an interactive app to roll some dice with Python and PyScript.
 In particular, we want to specify how many dice (i.e., _number of rolls_) we want to generate, and what is
 the number of sides each dice should have.